-The Company considers that the property still presents solid economic potential.
+The Company believes that its licences still present solid economic potential.
 Apart from shale gas, the property also has good potential for conventional gas and gas storage.
-Development of a gas storage site or sale of storage rights is also one of the important aims of the property for Altai.
+Exploration and development of a gas storage site or sale of storage rights is and has been one of the important objectives of these licences for Altai.